 You agree, either by ticking the box next to ‘I accept the Terms of Service’ on our Website or by signing an Order (when it is not possible for you to place or confirm an Order online) or upon delivery of the relevant Terms to you, to be bound by them.
 These Terms will apply to all residential Customers.
 The Services and Equipment we provide to you under these Terms are just for you and your household for personal use and must not be used for business purposes except for remote working (i.e. working from home) and those on our Small Business Tariff (both for 30 Mbps download (an average of 5 Mbps upload service and unlimited data usage)).
 Currently we only sell to the UK and the website is solely for the promotion of our Services in the UK and we do not accept orders from addresses outside the UK.

-We are a member of CISAS, an independent dispute resolution service certified by Ofcom whose website is https://www.cedr.com/cisas/.
+We are a member of CISAS, an alternative dispute resolution service certified by Ofcom whose website is https://www.cedr.com/cisas/.